Pork Loin Braised in Milk

 Since the pork loin is a lean piece of meat, make sure not to trim away the fat attached to it, because it will add additional flavor.

 More Recipes and Ideas:

-Braised Pork in the Black---Brasato di Maiale Nero, Pork Chops in Creamy Champagne Sauce with Rustic Garlic Mashed Potatoes, Pork Chops in the Style of Beneventana: Costole di Maiale Beneventana, Cannoli, Alfredo, Sweet and Sour Pork Recipes, Garlic Bread Recipes, Osso Buco Recipes, Ravioli Recipes
+Braised Pork in the Black---Brasato di Maiale Nero, Pork Chops in the Style of Beneventana: Costole di Maiale Beneventana, Pork Chops in Creamy Champagne Sauce with Rustic Garlic Mashed Potatoes, Pork Roast Recipes, Zabaglione Recipes, Ravioli Recipes, Smoked Pork Recipes, Pork Rib Recipes, Pork Chop Recipes